syncfusion-content/windowsforms-docs/WindowsForms/XPTaskBar/faq/How-to-change-the-order-of-the-XPTaskBar-Boxes-in-the-designer-after-creating-them.md

 ---
 layout: post
-title: How to change the order of the XPTaskBar Boxes in the designer after creating them
+title: How to change the order of the XPTaskBar Boxes in the designer after creating them | WindowsForms | Syncfusion
 description: Frequently Asked Questions
 platform: WindowsForms
 control: XPTaskBar